-If you’re looking for vegan pasta recipes as well as tips on making the most of this versatile food in all of its varieties (alternative flours, gluten-free, etc), you’ve come to the right place!
-Easy and quick to cook, easy to digest, low in fat, rich in nutrients, and of course, versatile and tasty, pasta […]
+If you’re looking for vegan pasta recipes (great for any vegetarian too, of course) as well as tips on making the most of this versatile food in all of its varieties —alternative flours, gluten-free, etc. — you’ve come to the right place!
+Easy and quick to cook, easy to digest, low in fat, rich in […]

-This recipe calls for zucchini and yellow summer squashes, which are available year-round, but any tender squash, such as pattypan, may be substituted or added.
+This easy sauté calls for zucchini and yellow summer squashes, which are available year-round, but any tender squash, such as pattypan, eight-ball zucchini, etc., may be substituted or added.
+Photos by Hannah Kaminsky.

 More and more people are starting to realize the importance of eating “local,” loosely defined as grown within approximately 100 to 200 miles.
 You can probably guess its benefits: eating local reduces your food’s carbon footprint and strengthens the local economy while providing you with fresher food.
 But how can you go local in your […]